Optimal Algorithms for Geometric Centers and Depth: Introduction

 When $\TP_k$ is non-empty, the \emphi{center ball} of $\PS$ is the ball of largest radius contained inside $\TP_k$.
 For $\TP_k$ empty, we define the \emphi{Tukey ball} of $\PS$ as the smallest radius ball intersecting all halfspaces of $\PlanesX{k}(\PS)$.

-\RegVer{ } In \secref{tukey:center} we show that the Tukey ball and center ball can both be computed in ${\tldO\pth{k^{d-1}\big[1 + (n/k)^{\floor{d/2}}\big] \bigr.}}$ expected time (see \lemref{tukey:ball:k} and \lemref{center:ball:k}, respectively).
-In particular when $k$ is a (small) constant, a point of Tukey depth $k$ can be computed in time $\tldO(n^{\floor{d/2}})$.
-This improves Chan's $O(n^{d-1} \log n)$ expected time algorithm for deciding if there is a point of Tukey depth at least $k$ \cite{c-oramt-04}.
+In \secref{tukey:center} we show that the Tukey ball and center ball can both be computed in $\tldO\bigl( k^{d-1}\big[1 + (n/k)^{\floor{d/2}}\big] \bigr)$ expected time (see \lemref{tukey:ball:k} and \lemref{center:ball:k}, respectively), where $\tldO$ hides polylog terms.
+In particular, when $k$ is a (small) constant, a point of Tukey depth $k$ can be computed in time $\tldO(n^{\floor{d/2}})$.
+As mentioned above, for $k \leq n/(d+1)$, the centerpoint has Tukey depth $\geq k$.
+As such, the issue here is computing such a point (and not deciding its existence).
+This improves on the algorithm for computing a point of Tukey depth at least $k$, when $k \ll n$.